How We Test Massage Guns – Our Review Process Explained

 When explaining each of our top recommendations, we always try to make it very clear.
 We focus on objective reasons (like product specs).

-Also, since we are experts, we share our subjective reasoning.
-We know that our readers would like to hear our opinion, so we share our thoughts.
+Additionally, as experts, we share our subjective reasoning.
+We understand that our readers would appreciate hearing our thoughts, so we share them.